 How CBD works (in general)

 CBD, or cannabidiol, is a cannabinoid found in the cannabis plant.
-Unlike THC, CBD is anti-psychoactive and will actually work alongside it’s other cannabinoids to improve itself.
+Unlike THC, CBD is non intoxicating and will actually work alongside it’s other cannabinoids to improve itself.
 In other words, THC improves the effects of CBD, while CBD decreases the psychoactive effects of THC.

 CBD interacts with different receptors throughout the brain and body that help regulate things like adenosine, serotonin and vanilloid.
 These receptors help the body produce dopamine (which regulates mood, memory and pain perception) and glutamate (which helps with brain cognitive function in the body).